 Tutorial 1: First steps

-The main objective of this tutorial is to import a downloaded corpus consisting of sound files and TextGrids into a Polyglot database so that they can be queried.
-This tutorial is available as a Jupyter notebook as well.
+The objective of this tutorial is to import a downloaded corpus consisting of sound files and TextGrids into a Polyglot database, which will then be enriched and queried (in Tutorials 2-3).

 Importing the tutorial corpus